 Why is it Important to Get a Hemoglobin A1c Test?

-A Hemoglobin A1C test will provide you with the mean blood glucose levels for the preceding two to three months.
+A Hemoglobin A1C test provides the mean blood glucose levels for the preceding two to three months.
 Therefore, it offers insights into glucose control regardless of temporary variations in fasting glucose levels.
 Consequently, an A1c average calculator is indispensable for diagnosing and monitoring prediabetes and diabetes.

-A1C evaluates the glucose-bound hemoglobin percentage, which reflects the average glucose levels over about three months (the average lifespan of hemoglobin cells).
+A1C evaluates the glucose-bound hemoglobin percentage, which reflects the average glucose levels for three months (the average lifespan of hemoglobin cells).
 This period is critical as it assesses the historical data on glucose levels and gives us a broader perspective on glucose management over time.

 How the A1C Calculator Works?